Surduc: Demographics

-According to the 2011 census, the population of Surduc is 3,461, down 1.6% from the previous census in 2002, when 4,026 people were registered.
+According to the 2021 census, the population of Surduc is 3,337, down 3.58% from the previous census in 2011, when 3,461 people were registered.

 Ethnic groups

 Historically, the chain of villages between Surduc and Ileanda was inhabited mostly by Romanians.
 As part of the Hungarian Empire, Surduc also saw waves of Hungarian immigrants.
 By 1910, the Hungarians represented 10% of the Surduc population; at present, their number has dropped to less than 1%.
-As of 2011, the largest ethnic group is that of the Roma – 211 or 6.1% of the commune's population.
+As of 2021, the largest ethnic group is that of the Roma – 164 or 4.91% of the commune's population.
 In the past, Surduc had a significant Jewish community – almost 3% in the 1930 census.
 Previously, by 1850, Surduc already had a minyan.
 A Jewish cemetery was also established here in the 19th century.
 In May 1944, the Jews were gathered in the Cehei ghetto, then in Șimleu Silvaniei and were deported to Auschwitz on 31 May, 6 and 8 June.

 Religions

-In terms of religion, most of the inhabitants are Orthodox (87%), but there are also minorities of Pentecostals (3.8%), Jehovah's Witnesses (2.8%) and Greek Catholics (2.7%).
-For 2.1% of the population, religious affiliation is not known.
+In terms of religion, most of the inhabitants are Orthodox (84.26%), but there are also minorities of Pentecostals (2.75%), Greek Catholics (2.27%) and Jehovah's Witnesses (1.73%).
+For 6.86% of the population, religious affiliation is not known.
 In the commune there are six Orthodox churches (Surduc, Tihău, Brâglez, Cristolțel, Solona and Turbuța), a Greek Catholic church (Tihău), three Pentecostal places of worship (Surduc, Tihău and Solona) and two Baptist places of worship (Surduc and Turbuța).

 Politics and administration

 Surduc is administered by a mayor and a local council composed of 13 councilors.
-The mayor, Alin Băbănaș, from the National Liberal Party, has been in office since 2016.
-After the 2020 local elections, the local council has the following composition by political parties:
+The mayor, Alin Suciu, from the Social Democratic Party, has been in office since 2024.
+After the 2024 local elections, the local council has the following composition by political parties: